videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 To switch tracks during the meeting, you need to pass the `MediaStream` in the **`enableWebcam()` or `toggleWebcam()`** method of `useMeeting`.

 :::tip
-Make sure to call `disableWebcam()` before you create a new track as it may lead to unexpected behavior.
+Make sure to call the `disableWebcam()`method before you create a new track as it may lead to unexpected behavior.
 :::

 ##### Example